 - Nominees for Longwood's Distinguished Citizen Leader Alumni Award must hold a degree from Longwood University and exhibit the principles of this award.

 - Nominees for the Distinguished Professional Achievement Alumni Award and Humanitarian Alumni Award must have earned 48 credit hours from Longwood University and exhibit the principles of these awards.

 - Nominees for the Outstanding Young Alumni Award must hold a degree from Longwood, be under the age of 40 in the year the award is presented, and have exhibited the principles of this award.

 - Nominees for the Honorary Alumni Award must have made a significant impact on Longwood University through service or financial support.

 - With the exception of the Nancy B. Shelton Spirited Contributor Award, current members of the Alumni Board, Foundation Board, Board of Visitors and present employees of the University are not eligible for consideration.

 - Unanimous approval by the Alumni Board at their November Board meeting is required for the selection of recipient(s).

 - Written nominations and recommendations are accepted year-round.
 In order for a nominee to be considered on the current year’s slate, nominations must be received by October 15.
-The Alumni Board will vote on the Alumni Award Committee’s nominee recommendations at their November meeting and the award will be presented that summer during Alumni Weekend.
+The Alumni Board will vote on the Alumni Award Committee’s nominee recommendations at their November meeting and the award will be presented the following summer.
 The names of those nominated but not selected for any of the awards will be removed from the list of nominees after three years.
 Re-nominations are allowed.